 If you've ever traveled abroad, you know one of the challenges (especially if you're there for a while) is the food!
 Even if you love the local cuisines, there comes a point where you have a craving for something familiar from home and you can't find it!
-Heed my warning now, so you'll be prepared when you get there - these foods are hard to find abroad...
+Avoid that problem by bringing these hard-to-find snacks.

-Preparing for your semester does not just mean packing the right clothes, collecting donated supplies or buying the right adapters.
-It also means thinking ahead to the middle of your semester and anticipating what you might miss - like comfort food you may want (or need really).
+Preparing for your semester does not just mean packing the right clothes; it also means packing what you might miss, like comfort foods you'll crave.

-There are a lot of similar foods that you can find at the grocery store or market, but certain American brands might very hard to find, really expensive, or even non-existent.
+While you can find plenty of local and imported snacks at your local grocery store or market while abroad, certain American brands and snacks don't exist outside of the US.
 Here's a list of foods that are hard to find and you may want to consider bringing in your suitcase:

 What food is hard to find abroad?

 - BBQ Sauce

 - Diet Soda

 - Mac And Cheese

 - Hot Sauce

 Cheese flavored snacks such as Goldfish, Cheese-Its, Cheese Nips, etc. are hard to find!
 Actually, cheese in general isn't such a popular item in places like Asia and the Caribbean.
 If these are your go-to travel snacks, make sure you bring it from home.